hpcleuven/VscDocumentation/source/antwerp/remote_visualization_uantwerp.rst

 -  The TurboVNC client can be downloaded from the `TurboVNC`_ web site.
 The macOS client is
    Java-based.
-Packages are available for both Apple Java on older versions of OS X and Oracle Java (which you will need to install if it is not yet on your system).
-We advise to use the Oracle Java version as Java needs frequent security updates and Apple Java is no longer maintained.
+It requires Oracle Java (which you will need to install if it is not yet on your system).
 -  `TigerVNC <https://tigervnc.org/>`_, a client whose
    development is supported by the Swedish company Cendio who makes a remote display server product (ThinLinc) based on TigerVNC, is a native macOS client.
-At the time of writing (version 1.9.0), it is still only distributed as a 32-bit binary so you may get warnings on some versions of macOS.
-However, there already exist 64-bit pre-release builds so future versions will certainly fully support future macOS versions.
 Some places report that this client is a lot slower than the TurboVNC one on macOS.
    `Binaries are available <https://bintray.com/tigervnc/stable/tigervnc/>`_.
    Look for the ``tigervnc-*.dmg`` files, which contrary to those for